Skip to Main ContentSkip to Footer

 Child Life Internship

 Monroe Carell Jr. Children’s Hospital at Vanderbilt is a nationally recognized provider of pediatric health care services.
-We are the only pediatric hospital in Tennessee ranked in 10 out of 10 pediatric specialty programs in U.S. News and World Report’s “Best Children’s Hospitals.”
-Children’s Hospital is also recognized by Leapfrog as one of the top ten children’s hospitals in the nation.
+We are the only pediatric hospital in Tennessee ranked in 10 pediatric specialty programs in U.S. News and World Report’s “Best Children’s Hospitals.”
+Monroe Carell is also recognized by Leapfrog as one of the top ten children’s hospitals in the nation.

 We established our Child Life Program in 1969.
 It began as a one-person, purely recreational program, and has grown to a large and diverse child life staff.

-Our child life internship experience, accredited by the Association of Child Life Professionals, is a 16-week program requiring at least 40 hours per week.
+Our 16-week child life internship program requires at least 40 hours per week for students seeking an internship to fulfill requirements for child life certification.
 It provides high-quality instruction and preparation for emerging child life professionals.
 We have trained students through this internship experience since 1980.
 Our continual programming evaluations ensure a comprehensive and outstanding experience.

 Monroe Carell's Student Program has signed the Association of Child Life Professionals Internship Equity and Access Pledge in support of the child life community’s shared goal of creating a more diverse, equitable and inclusive child life education and training experience for all.